 Video teleconferences are an innovative way to bring programs conducted by qualified and nationally known personnel to audiences throughout the United States, at minimal cost to the participants.
-AUM subscribes to NUTN (National University Teleconferencing Network), which provides quality teleconferences on a myriad of subjects.
+AUM has access to quality teleconferences on a myriad of subjects.
 Programs are viewed on 26-inch monitors.
 Telephone linkages are arranged for questions with the teleconference speakers.
 Teleconferences are often tied in with a workshop, called a wraparound, with a local facilitator who conducts both the workshop and the teleconference.
 The division's satellite teleconferencing capabilities can accommodate audio and video teleconferences for as many as 300 people.